 The form used to record this supplemental information is the AF Form 77.

-See the highlighted blocks of the document on the left for the areas that must be filled out to document supplemental EPR material (called an Optional LOE on the form).
+See the highlighted blocks of the document below for the areas that must be filled out to document supplemental EPR material (called an Optional LOE on the form).

 See AFI 36-2406 for instructions on filling out the form.
 Contact MPF and consult a document specialist for directions on the new document's ancillary purposes.